-All that said, since our societies train people to think of themselves as half of a couple, it makes sense that this will be your first inclination.
-And if we’re not going to have the support of an actual tribe, then at least pairs or families make it a little closer to the real world, where we’re constantly reminded that none of us can actually survive alone.
-So if you’re going to date or get married, you can’t expect perfection but you can start off on the right foot with a good understanding of what traits and qualities are most likely to lead to happiness in the relationship.
-Fortunately—and probably very surprisingly—this isn’t complicated.
+Also, since our societies train people to think of themselves as half of a couple, it makes sense that this will be our first inclination.
+And if we’re not going to have the support of an actual tribe, then at least pairs or families make life feel it a little closer to the real world, where we’re constantly reminded that none of us can actually survive alone.

 All day long I see couples losing track.
 They take each other for granted.
 They forget why they got married, or they didn’t get married for good enough reasons in the first place.
-Of course you should also have enjoyable separate lives with friends etc. but your spouse or romantic partner should essentially be the number one confidante you have.
-They should be the source of information you trust most.
-They should be your hero and you should be theirs.
-It really should be a mutual admiration club where you both just want to constantly show your gratitude for the other person being in your life.
+Of course we should also have enjoyable separate lives with friends etc. but our spouse or romantic partner should essentially be the number one confidante we have.

 This has several advantages.
 People who feel safe and secure perform at their best, and so it’s likely that the loving couples really are getting the best advice.
 There’s also less energy applied to unnecessary friction and arguing, and both parties experience the health and energy benefits of less stress.
 Not to mention they’re acting as far better guides to their children.
 While other kids are learning to argue, judge and complain, those kids are learning kindness, gratitude and love.

-You don’t have to sort out difficulties.
-You just have to focus on realizing yourself, and then pay attention to who naturally feels compelled to be near that realization.
-Be closest to the people who love the way we naturally are.
+We don’t have to sort out difficulties of find anyone.
+We just have to focus on realizing ourselves, and then pay attention to who naturally feels compelled to be near that realization.
+We are best to be closest to the people who love the way we naturally are.
 Then even at our worst, we can’t go wrong.

 Attached are some links relevant to the discussion: